gtalarico/django-vue-template/README.md

 ![Vue Logo](/src/assets/logo-vue.png "Vue Logo")
 ![Django Logo](/src/assets/logo-django.png "Django Logo")

-This template is a minimal example for an application using VueJs and Django (RestFramework).
+This template is a minimal example for an application using Vue and Django.

-It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and asset bundling, and use Django and RestFramework to manage a Data Models, Web API, and serve static files.
+It's setup to have a clear separation: use Vue, Yarn, and Webpack to handle all frontend logic and assets bundling, and use Django with Django REST framework to manage a Data Models, Web API, and serve static files.

 While it's possible to add endpoints to serve django-rendered html responses, the intention is to use Django primarily for the backend, and have view rendering and routing and handled by Vue + Vue Router as a Single Page Application (SPA).

 Out of the box, Django will serve the application entry point (`index.html` + bundled assets) at `/` , data at `/api/`, and static files at `/static/`.
 Django admin panel is also available at `/admin/` and can be extended as needed.

-The application templates from Vue Cli `create` and Django `createproject` are kept as close as possible to their original state, except where a different configuration is needed for better integration of the two frameworks.
+The application templates from Vue CLI `create` and Django `createproject` are kept as close as possible to their original state, except where a different configuration is needed for better integration of the two frameworks.

 #### Alternatives